KyleKing/recipes/docs/veggie/vegetable_wraps.md

 ## Notes

 * To make roasted red peppers, hold them over a burner with tongs until charred.
-Put in a glass bowl with lid to let them steam and to make remove the char easier.
-Source: https://www.thekitchn.com/how-to-roast-peppers-3-ways-234734
+Put in a glass bowl with lid to let them steam and to make remove the char easier ([Source](https://www.thekitchn.com/how-to-roast-peppers-3-ways-234734)).
 * Other vegetables worth trying: red cabbage, radish, asparagus spears, zucchini, or sprouts